BecaLParker/BankTechTestRuby/README.md

 Ruby repo for Makers Week 10 individual tech test

 ## What does this code do?
 Emulates a banking system.
-Users can interact in IRB to perform the following tasks on an account:
+User can interact in IRB to perform the following tasks:
   - make deposits
   - make withdrawals
   - print statement